 Now, if Azure is your primary cloud provider, then ODSA looks like your typical 3rd party service.
 It does not fit perfectly with the native Azure services Microsoft provided, but a substantial effort has been made to integrate it nicely.
 For example, the ODSA console was made to look and behave as you’d expect from Azure.

-Some amenities come with ODSA that Oracle doesn’t tell us about.
-When a database gets deployed from ODSA, a new resource group containing several components is created in Azure.
+Some amenities come with ODSA that Oracle doesn’t tell us about in the official documentation, but only in a blog post: When a database gets deployed from ODSA, a new resource group containing several components is created in Azure.

 Azure dashboard for databases

 In this resource group, you first get a predefined Azure dashboard containing a wide range of metrics relevant for checking the health and performance of your database.